The Number of Computers should be a count of your:

 In addition, please note these specific property type considerations:

-- K-12 School – The count should only reflect computers that are owned by and charged at the school.
+- K-12 School – As of Aug 2018, Number of Computers is optional for K-12 schools, and is not used in the calculation of the score.
+If you choose to track Number of Computers, the count should only reflect computers that are owned by and charged at the school.
 It should not include any computers that are brought onsite by students or staff, or any computers regularly brought home by students.

 - Senior Care Community – The count should reflect computers used in administrative areas, computers in common areas available for residents and visitors, and wall-mounted computers in resident units for medical purposes.
 This count should not include any computers owned by residents that may be present in individual apartments or rooms.
 This is a count of computers only and should not include other electronic or medical equipment.